alexkryu4kov/password-generator/README.md

 # Password Generator

-The system to generate and store passwords for different websites
+A system to generate and store passwords for different websites

 # Use Case

-Registration on new website requires a password.
+When registering on a new website, a password is required.
-It's much more safe to separate passwords for different resources and generate a new one for new registration.
+It's much safer to use separate passwords for different resources and to generate a new one for each registration.
-This app allows to generate passwords for specific site based on such criterias: length, are symbols/numbers/upper case required
+This app allows the generation of passwords for a specific site
+based on criteria such as length, and the inclusion of symbols, numbers, and uppercase letters.

-Also, you can get list of all passwords for your websites
+Additionally, you can retrieve a list of all your passwords for various websites.

 # Safety Concerns

-Passwords stores as hashes in database and 'master-password' is using for decode them.
+Passwords are stored as hashes in the database, and a 'master password' is used to decode them.
-'master-password' NEVER EVER saved anywhere and even doesn't send to backend part, so no risks to lost it during http request.
-It uses strictly on browser side
+The 'master password' is NEVER saved anywhere and is not transmitted to the backend,
+so there's no risk of losing it during an HTTP request.
+It is used strictly on the browser side.

 # Technologies

-Flask (+gunicorn)
+Flask (with Gunicorn)
 Vanilla JavaScript for password generation
-MySQL for storing the passwords
+MySQL for storing passwords

 # How to run

-Set environment variables for .env file - look at env.example docker-compose up --build
+Set environment variables according to the .env file (see env.example). docker-compose up --build

 # Plans

-Make a simple interface for users to access for their passwords
+Develop a simple interface for users to access their passwords